NREL/HPC/docs/Documentation/Applications/Matlab/parallel.md

 ## Examples

-Here we demonstrate how to use the PCT on a single compute node on Eagle.
+Here we demonstrate how to use the PCT on a single compute node on NREL HPC systems.
 Learn how to open a local parallel pool with some examples of how to use it for parallel computations.
 Because the opening of parallel pools can be extremely slow in interactive sessions, the examples here will be restricted to